envoyproxy/katacoda-scenarios/securing-traffic-with-https/step1.md

 For testing purposes the command below will generate a self-signed certificate for the domain example.com.
 This self-signed will cause warning messages but ideal for testing configuration locally.

+openssl req  -nodes -new -x509  -keyout server.key -out server.cert

-`mkdir certs; cd certs; openssl req -x509 -newkey rsa:4096 -keyout example-com.key -out example-com.crt -days 365`{{execute}}
+`mkdir certs; cd certs; openssl req -nodes -new -x509 -keyout example-com.key -out example-com.crt -days 365; cd -`{{execute}}

 Certain information is required to generate a certificate.
-In this example, the most important example is setting the Common Name to *example.com*.
+In this example, the most important example is **setting the Common Name to *example.com***.
 Here are some example details:

 ```
 Country Name (2 letter code) []:UK